 Keeping your left and right hand in sync and coordinated is torture for some, but obvious for others.
 And really it's this that is the primary challenge for beginner guitar players.

 It’s hard to explain.
-It’s a bit like being able to sing like an angel, or completely incapable of ever hitting the right note in front of a microphone.
+It’s a bit like being able to sing like an angel, or being completely incapable of ever hitting the right note in front of a microphone.
 Coordination is one of those innate qualities.

 If you’ve been born with it, you can quickly progress at guitar.
 Keeping your right and left hand coordinated won’t present any difficulty for you - but in beginner guitar lessons, this is something that you will learn.

 But how do you keep improving if keeping your right and left hand coordinated is more difficult than AP Calculus?
 If this is the case, than learning to play guitar will automatically become difficult.
 And many children become discouraged.

 But if you continue to study and practice, you can still become a good guitarist one day.
 And really, once you have nailed the basic chords to your favorite songs, it all becomes a little easier from there.

 Patience and perseverance will be your best allies.
 Taking guitar lessons helps children to develop these skills.

 Learning how to play the guitar cannot be done without a great sense of rhythm, and it isn’t just the metronome which drives the rhythm of a song.
 Unfortunately, just like coordination, rhythm is an innate skill.